bitwyre/sdk/cpp/README.md

 # Getting Started

+Roughly speaking, a REST API is about getting request and processing response.

+The Dispatcher class is responsible to send request.
+Each end point has to process response, write it to JSON format output.

 The API URL is retrieve from the environment variable `URL_API_BITWYRE`, but if you do not set it, a default one pointing to our production cluster will be used.